 The University Libraries, in collaboration with the Provost, have established a fund to finance payment of article processing fees for Boston College authors who wish to publish in open access journals.
+Open access monograph publishing by high-quality, peer-reviewed scholarly presses will also be considered on a case-by-case basis.
 Open access funds demonstrate an institution’s concrete support for new and innovative research publishing models.
-The fund is established as a pilot program administered through the University Libraries.
-Continuation of the program will be assessed when the initial funding is expended.
+The fund is administered through the University Libraries.

 Goals of the program

 - Support for Boston College affiliated authors who wish to publish open access

 - Support for transition to a more sustainable scholarly publishing model

 - Greater visibility and accessibility of Boston College scholarship